Crouch Center Lab 1043

 Registration is required for the HiSET Test.
 To schedule an appointment call an ETS representative at 1-855-MyHiSET (1-855-694-4738).

 In Tennessee, the total price for the HiSET exam battery is $75 ($50 ETS fee and $25 test center administration fee).
-The $50 ETS fee will need to be paid online at ETS.
-The test center administration fee must be paid directly to the test center on the day of testing.
+The fees will need to be paid online at ETS

 If you must retake an individual subtest, you will be required to pay a $5 test center administration fee.
-The test center administration fee must be paid directly to the test center on the day of testing.
+The fee will need to be paid online to ETS.

 If you pay for the test and need to retest on an individual subtest, you must pay the test center's retesting fee.
-The test center administration fee of $10 for retests will need to be paid directly to the test center on the day of testing.
+The test center administration fee of $10 for retests will need to be paid online to ETS.

 When you purchase all five subtests at one time in a battery, the purchase expires after 12 months.
 You may pay the test fee with debit, credit, prepaid card, PayPal or electronic check (eCheck).